mitchlltbean/weatherappMTB/README.md

 A step by step video is provided above below title

-You can seach employees by their first name, last name, or email.
-You can also use the sort button to sort employees by last name alphabetically.
+You can seach cities for their weather information.
+You can also use the five day forecast displayed below after search.

 # Contributions